+GP: Do all of our readers out there a favor and tell us a little about yourself, your athletic background, and your coaching experience?
 AS: Hey guys!
 My name is Andrew Stimmel & I’m a 2006 graduate of Franklin Regional.
 I played college lacrosse at Ohio State University where If was a Defensive MVP, captain and Major League Lacrosse draft pick.
 Currently, I’m an assistant coach and the Director of Player Development at Yale University where I work with our midfielders, defensive personnel and goalies.

+GP: What drew you to coaching after your collegiate career came to an end?
 AS: I think I always enjoyed coaching; I just don’t know if I realized I wanted to make it my profession until my 5th year at OSU where I was able to act in a GA role for Ohio State.
 That year made me realize what I was truly passionate about; mentoring and teaching.
 Coaching at this level is a fully integrated approach not just limited to on the field strategy but dedicated to the total person development.
 We see these kids every day for 3-4 hours (sometimes more) so we have a tremendous opportunity to impact their future as leaders of the workplace, community and their families.

+GP: Now that you’re in the collegiate setting as a coach, what are some things you see athletes struggling with in regards to physical preparation?
 AS: Physical preparation is our number one goal in the offseason and also one of the biggest things we preach to our incoming freshman.
 If our guys are out of shape and lacking the necessary conditioning/strength to play at full speed, they don’t participate.
 The risks for injury are too high and it’s simply unproductive for their individual development.
 The lack of physical preparation with our incoming guys is usually pretty obvious; inflexible athletes who are fundamentally unprepared for the speed and physicality of the college game.

+GP: We often need to have the conversation with prospective clients about the whole idea of “not playing sports to get fit, but rather being fit in order to play sports”.
+How often do you see this play out in your experience?
+How much attention do you give to general physical preparation prior to the onset of the competitive season?
 AS: I can understand at a younger age parents wanting their kids to participate in sports to get fit and stay active; it’s a great way to achieve those things as well as foster the concepts of teamwork and work ethic.
 However, as kids get bigger, stronger and faster, that type of player is being put at a huge disadvantage that can easily lead to injury.
 It is imperative to have some type of intentionality to physical preparation prior to your competitive season not only to perform at a high level, but prevent injury.